chutter/FilterZone/README.md

 ```

-# 3) Testing the anomaly zone
+# 3) Detecting the anomaly zone

-1) To test the anomaly zone, you need a species tree estimated with coalescent branch lengths, where ASTRAL-III will provide this for you.
+1) To detect the anomaly zone, you need a species tree estimated with coalescent branch lengths, where ASTRAL-III will provide this for you.
 As input into ASTRAL-III, you will need gene trees estimated separately for each alignment marker in your dataset.
 The R package AstralPlane provides some R functions that will streamline your data analysis pipeline:
   a. alignment and gene concatenation
   b.
 Within gene tree filtering (collapsing nodes with low support, taxa removal)
   c.
 Prepare gene trees for input into ASTRAL-III